M-o-a-T/venusian/README.md

 ### Patch failures

-The Venusian currently doesn't handle multiple versions of the Venus source files in a reasonable way.
-We're working on it.
+The Venusian handles multiple versions of the Venus source files.
+To handle a conflict:

+* create a directory 'patchname.V' if necessary
+* copy the old patch to 'patchname.V/vX.YZ' (with X.YZ being the last Venus release to which it applied cleanly)
+* fix the patch
+* commit the files to git, create a pull request

 ## Examples